ysambc/QuizU/readme.txt

 *	First stable version

+= 1.1.0 =

+*	Minor bug fixes

 == Upgrade Notice ==

 = 1.0 =

 *	This is the first stable version

+= 1.1.0 =

+*	A number of bugs have been corrected.
+Upgrade your plugin version to avoid conflicts/loss of data.

 == Translations ==